Key elements of a unified go-to-market strategy for a changing landscape, with Scott Vaughan

 After several CMO and business leadership roles, Scott Vaughan is an active advisor and consultant working with CMO, CXOs, founders, and the like.

-In this episode of The Intent Data Exchange, Mike Burton, Bombora co-founder and VP of data sales, chats with Scott about Scott’s experience executing growth, revenue, and go-to-market (GTM) strategies for top tech businesses.
+In this episode of The Intent Data Exchange, Mike Burton, Bombora co-founder and EVP of Strategic Partnerships, chats with Scott about Scott’s experience executing growth, revenue, and go-to-market (GTM) strategies for top tech businesses.

 In addition to hearing the stories of his career path, you’ll hear:

 - Key elements of a truly unified GTM strategy (and the characteristics of a bad one)

 - Why a GTM strategy is not a sales or marketing responsibility

 “If you’re not fundamentally integrated and unified on the GTM strategy, it becomes very difficult to do especially at those scale-up stages,” said Scott.

 “If you’re not articulate, and understanding of the experience and what information and message that your markets, prospects, and your customers are receiving, no one knows who you are, and what you stand for.”